Celtic fans' title joy 'priceless' for Postecoglou

 The full-time whistle sparked jubilation at Celtic Park and manager Postecoglou was in the thick of it, adored by a fanbase he has revitalised in his debut season.

-Hearts did their best to spoil the party atmosphere by taking the lead, but the relentless mindset the Australian has instilled in his champions-elect side swatted away any lingering nerves.
+Hearts did their best to spoil the party atmosphere by taking the lead, but the relentless mindset the Australian has instilled in his champions-elect swatted away any lingering nerves.

 First-half goals from Japanese duo Daizen Maeda and Kyogo Furuhashi turned the game around before Matt O'Riley and Giorgos Giakoumakis sealed the win that all but guarantees the Parkhead club the title.